Fractured Magic: Chapter Twenty-Four

 Chia threw back her head and laughed.
 “So you do know!
 Evelyne warned me you might.
 Shall I tell her, or keep it between us?
 It would be very funny to see her face when she learns for herself.”

-Already, there were less people around them, and the crowds disappeared completely when they ducked around a barrier and turned onto an empty pedestrian street full of dark storefronts.
+Already, there were less people around them, and the crowds had thinned by the time they ducked around a barrier and turned onto an empty pedestrian street.
 The cobblestone path was half-torn up, but no construction crew was around today to work on it.
-Chia and Leandros had to pick their way through the carnage carefully.
+Chia and Leandros had to take care picking through the carnage.
 Curious, Leandros asked, “Is Evelyne not your superior?”

-Chia gave a careless shrug.
-“She’s had the job for far longer, but she’s not my superior.
+Chia gave a shrug.
+“She’s had the job for far longer than me, but she’s not my superior.
 We don’t have superiors.
 I answer only to the Magistrates.”

 That explained some of the tension between Evelyne and the others.
 “I see.
-By the way, I don’t suppose you have a gun?”
-Leandros asked.
+I don’t suppose you have a gun?”

 “No, I don’t like guns.
 They end fights too quickly.
-This is the perfect spot, don’t you think?”
+Here is perfect, don’t you think?”

 It truly was an excellent place to orchestrate an ambush.
-They both slowed their paces to give their pursuers time to catch up.
-They meandered on until, finally, they turned a corner and found two men blocking their way: one with a wide-brimmed hat and one with a brownish beard.
+They both slowed their paces to give their pursuers time to catch up, meandering on until, finally, they turned a corner and found two men blocking their way: one with a wide-brimmed hat and one with a brownish beard.

 “Prince Nochdvor,” said the man with the hat, “You’re a hard man to catch.”

 “I’m being caught, am I?”
-Leandros asked mildly, making Chia snort.
+Leandros asked mildly, making Chia laugh.

 The man hesitated, realizing something was off about his prey.
 They weren’t scared.
 They weren’t even surprised.
-He shared a look with his companion, and bearded man whistled.
-As it turned out, they hadn’t come alone: four others sank out of the shadows, crept up from behind.
-Leandros quickly assessed their opponents, then raised his hands in surrender.
+He shared a look with his companion, who whistled, shrill and loud.
+Chia had been right—it was more than just the two.
+At the sound of the whistle, three others appeared behind Leandros and Chia, at the mouth of the narrow street.
+Leandros quickly assessed his opponents, then raised his hands in surrender.
+“You have no idea who you’re dealing with,” he said.
 Barely keeping the glee off her face, Chia followed his lead.
-“You have no idea who you’re dealing with,” he said.

-“No?
+“I think we do.
 We’ve been after you for a long time, Your Highness,” the bearded man said.
 They had the look of mercenaries, well-dressed but nondescript.
-Each held a weapon — short blades, guns, and one with callused fists — with a confidence that only came from experience.
+Each bore a weapon—short blades, guns, and one with callused fists—with a confidence that only came from experience.
 There was nothing supernatural about them, at least.
 Not like that woman from Illyon.

-One of them shoved Leandros from behind.
-Normally, such a thing wouldn’t have moved him, but he stumbled into the man with the hat, his hand flying to the man’s chest to catch his balance.
-As soon as his fingers made contact with the fabric, he twisted his hand in it, slipped a foot between the man’s legs, and hooked his knees into buckling.
-Then, he pivoted, using his grip to throw the man to the ground.
-It happened so quickly that Chia took a moment to process it.
-When she did, she laughed and threw her shoulder into the mercenary closest to her.
+One of the ambushers shoved Leandros from behind.
+Normally, such a thing wouldn’t have budged him, but he stumbled forward, into the man with the hat, his hand flying to the man’s chest to catch his balance.
+They made this too easy.
+As soon as his fingers made contact with the man’s shirt, he twisted his hand in the fabric, slipped his foot between the man’s legs, and hooked his knees into buckling.
+Then, he pivoted, using his grip to lever the man to the ground.
+It happened so quickly that even Chia took a moment to process it.
+When she did, she laughed wildly and threw her shoulder into the ambusher closest to her.

-None of them had expected Chia to contribute to the fight, their attention on Leandros instead, and she took advantage: she caught another with a powerful haymaker while Leandros moved counter-clockwise to her, on to the next mercenary in the circle.
-He grabbed and twisted the woman’s arm away before she could aim her gun, then spun and elbowed her in the face, wrenching her arm as he did.
-While she flailed back, he took her gun and used it to shoot the man charging Chia.
+None of them had expected Chia to contribute to the fight, their attention fixed wholly on Leandros, and she took advantage of that fact.
+She caught another with a powerful haymaker while Leandros moved counter-clockwise to her, on to the next mercenary in the circle.
+He grabbed and twisted the woman’s arm before she could aim her gun, then spun and jammed his elbow back into her face, wrenching her arm as he did.
+While she dropper her gun, he seized it and used it to shoot the man charging Chia.
 Chia, who’d braced herself for the blow, pouted.
 “You’re ruining my fun, lion cub!”

 Leandros grinned, wider and sharper than he normally allowed himself, and dodged a blow from the man with the beard.
 He felt alive for the first time since the explosion in Illyon.
 No, since long before that.
 Flicking the safety on, he made a show of dropping the gun and kicking it away.
-“Apologies.”
+“My sincere apologies.”

 Leandros’ opponent spat out a tooth and swung at Leandros; it was obvious and clumsy.
-“That, I won’t tell you,” Leandros called back to Chia, though the statement was practically an admission.
-It had taken some decades after the rest of the world for bare-knuckle boxing to come to Alfheimr, but as soon as it had, Leandros began regularly sneaking out of the palace to watch — and sometimes participate in — matches.
+“I’m a Prince of Alfheimr, Ms. O’Neill.
+If I had, I wouldn’t tell you,” Leandros called back to Chia.
+It had taken some decades after the rest of the world for bare-knuckle boxing to come to Alfheimr, but as soon as it had, Leandros began regularly sneaking out of the palace to watch—and occasionally participate in—matches.
 It was one of his greatest pleasures, next to his penny dreadfuls.

 “I hope you’ll give me a match sometime,” Chia said, casually kicking a mercenary that was struggling to their feet.

-A shrill battle cry from behind had them both pausing to look for the source.
-It was Eresh, running up with a small knife and Gareth at his heels — the way he held the knife was all wrong; if he tried to stab anyone with it, it would be wrenched from his grip as soon as his opponent pulled away.
-“Stay back, Eresh!”
-Leandros snarled, making the dryad stop short.
-He barely recognized his own voice; given the looks on Eresh and Gareth’s faces, it was the same for them.
-He hated them seeing him like this, wild and feral.
-Chia was allowed, but only because she was the same as him.
-“We told you to go home for a reason.”
+A shrill cry from behind had them both pausing to look for the source.
+It came from Eresh, charging down the street with a small pocketknife and Gareth at his heels.
+The way he held the knife was all wrong; if he tried to stab anyone with it, it would be wrenched from his grip as soon as his opponent pulled away.
+“Mr. Ochoa, stop right there,” Leandros snarled, making the dryad stop short.
+He barely recognized his own voice, vicious and bestial.
+He hadn’t wanted them to see him like this.
+Chia was allowed, but only because she was like him.
+“We told you to go home for a reason!”

 “They were only trying to help, lion cub,” Chia said, though she was clearly delighted by this side of him.
 She turned to Eresh and Gareth and wagged a finger.
 “He’s right, though.
 You could’ve gotten in our way, and we would have gotten in big trouble if you’d been hurt.”

-Eresh was looking at the ground, ashamed, but Gareth’s eyes were on something behind Leandros.
-Suddenly, they widened and he shouted, “Captain!”
+Eresh stared at the ground, ashamed, but Gareth’s eyes were on something behind Leandros.
+Suddenly, he shouted, “Captain!”

 Leandros turned.
 Behind him, the bearded man was pushing to his feet, already too close for Leandros to be able to move away.
-He held a dagger, picked up off the ground from one of his fallen comrades, and was already raising it.
-Thanks to decades of boxing experience and ingrained instinct, Leandros lifted his arm to protect his torso just as the dagger was brought down.
-It sliced through his forearm, but he barely felt it: no pain, just a sting and the resistance of blade meeting flesh.
+He held his knife, pulled from his own thigh, and was already raising it.
+It was only thanks to engrained instinct that Leandros lifted his arm to protect his torso.
+The knife bit into his forearm as the bearded man slashed, but he barely felt it: no pain, just a sting and the resistance of blade meeting bone.

-Just like that, the man dropped again, three bullets in his back.
-Down the alley, gun still raised, stood Roman Hallisey.
+Just like that, the bearded man dropped again, three bullets in his back.
+Down the alley, his gun still raised, stood Roman Hallisey.

 The world slowed around Leandros.
-Though he was loath to tear his eyes from this ghostly apparition, he looked down at his arm, the white sleeve already stained in vibrant crimson.
+Though he was loath to tear his eyes from this ghostly apparition, he looked down at his arm.
+There was blood—a sickening, dizzying amount of it.
 Chia and the others were at his side in an instant, Chia catching and steadying him when he sagged.
 He could barely feel the wound, which seemed strange; he could see far more of the inner workings of his arm than he was ever meant to.

 “Roman!”
 Gareth called urgently, but Roman was already approaching.

-He looked exactly the same as he always had — no, not exactly the same.
+He looked the same as he always had—no, not exactly the same.
 His hair was shorter, his dark eyes tired.
-How many times had Leandros imagined those eyes watching him, only to look and find them gone?
+How many times had Leandros imagined those eyes watching him from a crowd, only to look and find them gone?
 How often had they appeared in his dreams, vanished again with waking?
 Were they real now, or was this just another ghost?
 There was only one way to find out.
-He shrugged off Chia’s support and, as Roman approached, drew back and punched him in the face.
+As Roman approached, he drew back and punched him in the face.

 Roman glowered at Leandros.
 “Do you feel better now?”

-“Not even slightly,” Leandros snarled back, his anger catching up with him before the pain did.
-Eighty years.
-Roman let Leandros think he was dead for eighty years.
+“Let me try again and I might,” Leandros snarled back, his anger catching up with him before the pain did.
+Sixty years.
+Roman let Leandros think he was dead for sixty years.

 “Gareth, remove your waistcoat,” Roman ordered, and Gareth obeyed without hesitation.
-Taking it, Roman balled it up and pressed it to the wound on Leandros’ arm.
+Balling it up, Roman pressed it to the wound on Leandros’ arm.
 “You’re losing a lot of blood.
 You need to keep pressure on the wound,” he said slowly, clearly.
-Begrudgingly, Leandros replaced Roman’s hand on the waistcoat with his own, keeping pressure, and then Roman guided Leandros’ arm higher with a gentle touch under his elbow.
-All of his touches were gentle.
+Begrudgingly, Leandros replaced Roman’s hand on the waistcoat with his own, and then Roman guided Leandros’ arm higher with a gentle touch under his elbow.
+All his touches were gentle.
 Leandros had almost forgotten.
 “Keep it held above your heart.”

 Said heart was beating quickly, unaware and uncaring that Leandros was angry with Roman.

-“What do we do now?”
+“What do we do?”
 Eresh asked, looking to Roman for answers.
 As far as Leandros knew, the two had never even met.
-There was just something about Roman — fully Egil, in this moment — that exuded authority.
+There was just something about Roman—fully Egil, in this moment—that claimed authority.
 Leandros wouldn’t let him have it.

 “We need to get you medical attention,” Roman argued.